 Directors should possess the highest personal and professional ethical standards, integrity, and values, and be committed to representing the long-term interests of the shareholders.
 Directors must also have practical wisdom and mature judgment.
 Directors must be objective and inquisitive.
 AGCO recognizes the value of diversity and we endeavor to have a diverse Board, with experience in business, government, education, and technology, and in areas that are relevant to the Company's global activities.
 Directors must be willing to devote sufficient time to carrying out their duties and responsibilities effectively and should be committed to serve on the Board for an extended period of time.
-Directors should be prepared to offer their resignation in the event of any significant change in their personal circumstances that could affect the discharge of their responsibilities as directors of the Company, including a change in their principal job responsibilities.
+Directors should be prepared to offer their resignation in the event of any significant change in their personal circumstances that could affect the discharge of their responsibilities.
 Furthermore, a director is expected to resign from the Board at the next annual shareholders meeting following the date he or she attains the age of 75.